 Treasurer and Event Coordinator

 Karol is a Veteran of the United States Air Force during the Vietnam Era.
-She has been active with dogs all her life.
 She was introduced to the program 4 years ago, after retiring from Civil Service Office for the US Army after 38 years of continued service.
 Karol approached the program in need of service dog.
 She then met Koda, her medical alert dog.
 The Dawley Team has since then graduated and she become active in helping the organization gain donations and coordinating all the events for the organization.
 She is the lady with the Plan!